It's important to give a little back.

 I do a lot of work in classrooms, offices, and conference spaces at UT, but getting outside these spaces to give some back to the larger community and society is just as important.
 For many years, I've had the privilege to be able to do this in ways that allow me to take my work and interests along with me, and bring all the things I love about philosophy to new audiences.

 Since I started graduate school, I have served in various volunteer and staff capacities with the Tennessee High School Ethics Bowl, an extracurricular outreach program which brings lively and important moral issues to the attention of high school students through some friendly competition.
 I have had the pleasure to serve as a team liaison and assistant coach for several competing East Tennessee high schools, and have served as a judge and staff photographer at the THSEB event in past years.
-I became Assistant Director of the program in 2016, and now oversee the THSEB's public relations, social media, and volunteering initiatives, among other responsibilities.
+I became Assistant Director of the program in 2016, and now oversee the THSEB's public relations, social media, and volunteering initiatives, among other administrative responsibilities.

 Environmental Ethics Program at Gilbert Elementary